- The key to an effective discipline

 It can be challenging to have a positive relationship with a defiant child.

-Having a negative child will affect the parent’s ability to express positive emotions, as the relationship is bidirectional9.
+Having a negative child will affect the parent’s ability to use positive strategies or express positive emotions because relationships are bidirectional9.

-Having been in power struggles for years, it is difficult to start being positive to one another.
+Having been in a power struggle for years, it can be hard to start using positive strategies.
+But it is worth it.

 - 1.Guidance for Effective Discipline.
 Pediatrics.
 Published online April 1, 1998:723-728. doi:10.1542/peds.101.4.723